 Since a renter’s first impression is going to be through the website, good pictures are a must.
 The more the better.
-Make sure that you showcase everything positive.
+You don’t need to be a professonal photographer or have expensive equipment to take great pictures (but if you have it, then by all means go for it).
+Your cell phone is just fine, just go easy on the filters and special effects.
+Make sure that you showcase everything positive, without stretching the truth.
 Is it large enough to store an RV?
 Take a picture of those gorgeous high ceilings.
 Does it have lots of cupboards for tools or wall hooks for bikes?
 Get a picture so a renter can envision putting their tools away and hanging their bikes securely on the walls.
 Really, don’t skimp here.
 Embrace your inner photographer and work it, work it.

 Now’s the time to consult the notes and pictures you took.
 It’s time to write the description of your garage.
 This is your sale-pitch so don’t downplay the importance of a great description.
 Don’t just say “10 x 20 garage for rent.”
 Yawn.
 No one is going to click on that.
 Imagine the type of renter you want and write directly to that person.
 “Secure, dry garage to store your 4-wheelers and all your camping equipment.”
 See the difference?
 Which one would you rather look at?